andre-lima/takehome-frontend-3d-assessment/ROADMAP.md

 # 5 - Future Improvements

+- [ ] Using Radix Theme to improve page design (sorry Danilo, but it's quite ugly now!)
 - [ ] Add a debug toggle, toggling an overlay showing on top of the objects, displaying its label and position.
 - [ ] Add a wireframe toggle, showing the geometries' wireframe when toggled.
+- [ ] Collapsing children shape list to improve visualization of nodes.